gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This pragma is used to specify the maximum callers per entry queue for individual protected entries and entry families.
-It accepts a single positive integer as a parameter and must appear after the declaration of an entry.
+It accepts a single integer (-1 or more) as a parameter and must appear after the declaration of an entry.

+A value of -1 represents no additional restriction on queue length.

 Pragma No_Body
 ==============